JPPOL-PUP/.github/WAY_OF_CODE.md

 5. OCP

 The reason for the order, is that we now it can be hard to follow all principles at the same time.
 So this order is for us to tell: If it is a hassle to follow all, then focus on these first.
 Questions about SOLID in scala, please talk to the team.
-And more info on SOLID in React please read here: [link to come](https://dev.to/mikhaelesa/series/24919)
+And more info on SOLID in React please read here: [Link to SOLID in React](https://dev.to/mikhaelesa/series/24919)

 ## Testing
 For testing we use a mix of white box and black box testing.
 For definition on what white box and black box testing is, see [here]().